deadbody13/journal/README.md

 ### Fluff

-If ou would like something a little more at home, you can get your terminal to look something like a notepad (credits at the bottom) with a kitty config located at `extra/kitty`.
+If you would like something a little more at home, you can get your terminal to look something like a notepad (credits at the bottom) with a kitty config located at `extra/kitty`.
 Just drop the folder into your `~/.config` directory and the next instance of kitty you launch should look something like a notebook.

 ![kitty notebook](screenshots/kitty-config.png)